-The phenomenal growth in the global markets for exchange-traded Options and Futures contracts on financial assets (foreign exchange, fixed income and equity securities, and stock indices) and on commodities has been accompanied by the growth in Over-the-Counter markets for swaps, related options, credit derivatives, and other structured products.
-The exchange-traded products are traded by individuals and institutional investors, but the structured products are tailored to institutions.
+The phenomenal growth in the global markets for exchange-traded Options and Futures contracts on financial assets (foreign exchange, fixed income and equity securities, and stock indices) and on commodities has been quietly accompanied by equally phenomenal and profitable growth in Over-the-Counter (OtC) markets for swaps, related options, credit derivatives, structured products and the process of securitisation.
+The exchange-traded products are traded by individuals and institutional investors.
+Most OtC derivatives are traded between financial institutions, hedge funds, several other products are tailored to institutions.
 These derivative securities are used to meet a variety of objectives.
 For example, the markets in options on stock indices and in futures contracts on Treasury securities allow managers to control the risk of their portfolios and alter the distribution of the returns on their portfolios.
 And options and futures contracts on interest rates, currencies and commodities permit corporate treasurers to manage risk.
 These markets also permit individuals and hedge funds to speculate on price movements and relative price relationships among assets and commodities.
+In many instances the derivatives offer a convenient way in which users can lower their transactions costs relative to a more cumbersome, perhaps dynamic, alternative strategy in the underlying assets.

-Most features of the "newer" financial contracts are almost always equivalent to bundled portfolios of options, futures and their underlying securities.
-A solid grasp of options and futures helps us to understand and deconstruct these (more complex) objects with relative ease.
+Many features of common financial contracts are equivalent to bundled, perhaps temporally-adjusted portfolios of bonds, futures, options and their underlying securities.
+A solid grasp of options and futures helps us to understand and deconstruct more complex arrangements with relative ease.
 While the techniques for the valuation of options and futures might at first glance appear advanced and difficult, they are easily and conceptually digestible.
 And in the process of learning these valuation techniques we uncover many practical aspects of the use of options and futures.

-The purpose of this course is to provide the student with the necessary skills to value and to employ options, futures, and related financial contracts.
+My objective in this course is to provide students with the intuition and the necessary skills to value financial derivatives and to use them.
 In order to provide a useful treatment of these topics in an environment that is changing rather rapidly, it is necessary to stress the fundamentals and to study some important applications.
-The topics to be covered are
+I will focus - in the applications - on the following markets: equity and especially equity index markets, crude oil derivatives, and some fixed income applications.1 The final part of the course employs cases.
+We may have one guest lecture.